RealByter/kvm/notes.md

 Handle APIC
 Generalize clocks
-Understand better the BAR's and investigate the mmio exit Add ps2port support - DONE
-Create interrupts upon keyboard keystrokes
+Understand better the BAR's and investigate the mmio exit Add ps2port support - DONE (now need to actually send interrupts and scancodes) Create interrupts upon keyboard keystrokes
-Implement ATA - help: ata 955
+Implement ATA - help: ata 955 - DONE (now need to implement the actual reading and writing) Handle commands in general in a seperate thread while returning to the guest kernel that polls for the status

 I'll understand how to implement multicore once I search globally: "No apic - only the main cpu is present."